Introduction

 token excluding the optional product-version

 .
-The value SHOULD NOT include any comment
+The value should not include any comment

 components.